 Go here for: Piles of moist, juicy meat in crusty bread

 Meat & Bread does exactly what you’d expect, and it does it well.
 It was on my must-visit list before we landed in Vancouver, and the first clue that I’d made a good decision was that it was recommended to us by our Airbnb host.
 The second clue was the first sight of porchetta being carved as we walked through the door.
 Order at the counter and watch as they smear crusty bread with vibrant salsa verde and pile it high with juicy pork and crackling, then grab a seat at the communal table and enjoy.
 The grilled cheese is also excellent if you’re not in the mood for a monster sandwich.

 Go here for: Peanut Butter Shorties

 Also on my pre-Vancouver to-do list, Purebread is a family bakery whose counter practically groans under the weight of their freshly baked daily selection of pastries, brownies, cookies, breads and more.
 Go when it’s quiet (if it’s ever quiet) if you want to take a good look (and why wouldn’t you?) at their selection before you order.
 Or don’t, and just order the Peanut Butter Shorty.
 It was mentioned on the (super annoying) episode of The Baker Sisters I watched on the plane, so I knew it had to be special.
 Buttery layers of shortbread, peanut butter ganache and chocolate dipped in salted peanuts – it’s completely drool-worthy.
-(I’ll be sharing my own Shorty recipe soon.)
+(I’ve recreated my own peanut butter shorties at home.
+Recipe here.)
 Purebread is also a great option for breakfast, and it’s difficult to look beyond the Almond Croissant.
 The whole bakery smells like butter so it’s no surprise that their croissants are flaky, buttery and completely delicious.

 Strathcona Beer Company